Mammoth Energy Services, Inc. (TUSK): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2014 Formation via Consolidation Integrated diverse energy service companies (pressure pumping, sand hauling, infrastructure) under one entity, creating scale.
+2014 Formation via Consolidation Integrated diverse energy service companies (oilfield, sand, infrastructure) under one entity, creating immediate scale.

-2016 Initial Public Offering (IPO) Became a publicly traded company on NASDAQ (TUSK), providing capital for growth and acquisitions.
+2016 (Oct) Initial Public Offering (IPO) Became publicly traded on NASDAQ (TUSK), raising roughly $116 million to fuel further growth and acquisitions.

 Mammoth Energy Services, Inc. (TUSK) Ownership Structure